 “If you are under the impression that you should always be joyful, your day-to-day experience may ultimately turn out to be pretty miserable.”

-Damour also writes a regular column for The New York Times and is author of the book “Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls.”
+Damour also writes a regular column for The New York Times and is the author of the book “Under Pressure: Confronting the Epidemic of Stress and Anxiety in Girls.”

 Source: American Psychological Society